Ted Galdi: Bestselling Author

 Often, prospects come across your landing page from social media, email, or an ad.
 Various alternative pieces of content can be fighting for their attention, like someone else's Facebook post.

 To keep attention on your offer, you want to give them a reason to act on it now.
-Even if they like your product, and tell themselves they may "go back to it later, after some more scrolling on Facebook," other obstacles may get in the way and they'll never make it back.
+Even if they find it appealing, and tell themselves they may "go back to it later," other obstacles may get in the way and they'll never make it back.
 By the next day, your offer can be forgotten.

 An offer-expiration time can prevent this.
 It creates a sense of urgency.
-For example, a product that typically costs $75 can be offered for just $39, however, the deal expires in only 8 hours.
+For example, a book that typically costs $4.99 can be offered for just $0.99, however, the deal expires in only 48 hours.

 The sooner the expiration is to now, the more effective.